awsdocs/aws-doc-sdk-examples/php/example_code/glue/Readme.md

 composer install
 ```

-After your composer dependencies are installed, you can run the interactive getting started file directly with the
+After your composer dependencies are installed, you can run the interactive getting started file directly by using the
-following from the `aws-doc-sdk-examples\php\glue\` directory:
+following command from the `aws-doc-sdk-examples\php\glue\` directory:

 ```
 php Runner.php